broeker/spacebook/pages/home.md

 * **Privacy first** 🔒 -- User-agent: * Disallow: / is set by default with noreferrer links; encrypt your full site with a password if desired
 * **Flexible** 💪 -- disable features you don't need, add advanced features with serverless functions or Alpine.js

-Communicators and learners from [Da Vinci](https://en.wikipedia.org/wiki/Leonardo_da_Vinci) and [Darwin](https://en.wikipedia.org/wiki/Charles_Darwin) to [Grace Hopper](https://en.wikipedia.org/wiki/Grace_Hopper) and [Ida Tarbell](https://en.wikipedia.org/wiki/Ida_Tarbell) are famous for their use of notebooks, illustrations, and the written word to explain complex ideas.
+Communicators and learners from [Da Vinci](https://en.wikipedia.org/wiki/Leonardo_da_Vinci) and [Darwin](https://en.wikipedia.org/wiki/Charles_Darwin) to [Grace Hopper](https://en.wikipedia.org/wiki/Grace_Hopper) are famous for their use of notebooks, illustrations, and the written word to explain complex ideas.
 Spacebooks are modern notebooks you can use to create documentation, sketch out new ideas, or whatever suits your fancy.

 - - -